 Every state has some laws that will make you scratch your head.
-They are often very old laws that may have once made sense, but some never served much of a purpose.
+They are often very old laws that may have once made sense, but some never served much purpose.
 Below are some of the weirdest ones in the state of Nevada.

-Animals are the subject of a few of these strange laws in Nevada.
-One of the strangest is that you are not allowed to drive a camel on a highway.
-That may seem like common sense, but at one time it was something that was such an issue a law needed to be passed about it.
-In the late 1800’s camels were brought to Nevada and the quickly expanding west to be put to work, similarly to how they were being used around the world.
-The camels were a method of transportation for a lot of people in Nevada so the law was passed and still remains in place today.
+No Camels on HighwaysAnimals are the subject of a few of the strangest laws in Nevada.
+One of the most bizarre is that you are not allowed to drive a camel on a highway.
+That may seem like common sense, but at one time, it was something that was such an issue a law needed to be passed about it.
+In the late 1800s, camels were brought to Nevada and the quickly expanding west to be put to work, similar to how they were being used worldwide.
+The camels were a method of transportation for a lot of people in Nevada, so the law was passed and remains in place today.

-In Eureka, it is illegal for men with a mustache to kiss women.
+Men With a Mustache Can’t Kiss WomenIn Eureka, it is illegal for men with mustaches to kiss women.
 This one is really strange.
-Clearly this law is a little bit outdated and no longer enforced, however the law is still technically in place.
-Laws prohibiting facial hair were not terribly uncommon in the 1800’s, however most have been overturned by this point.
-If you are in Eureka and have a mustache you shouldn’t be too worried, but you never know…
+Clearly, this law is a little bit outdated and no longer enforced; however, the law is still technically in place.
+Laws prohibiting facial hair were not terribly uncommon in the 1800s; however, most have been overturned by now.
+If you are in Eureka and have a mustache, you shouldn’t be too worried – but you never know.

-Maybe the weirdest of all the laws on this list is one that is in Elko, Nevada.
+Everyone in Elko Must Wear A MaskMaybe the weirdest of all the laws on this list is one in Elko, Nevada.
 The law states that anyone walking on the street must be wearing some sort of mask.
-This is yet another law that dates back to the early 1900’s, however this one actually made a little bit of sense.
-In 1918 there was a terrible influenza outbreak that hit the country and Nevada very hard.
-The mask law was put in place as a last ditch effort to stop the outbreak of influenza.
-Obviously this law is no longer enforced or recognized, but for some reason it has not been eliminated.
+This is yet a law that dates back to the early 1900s; however, this one made sense, especially at the time it was written.
+In 1918, there was a terrible Spanish influenza outbreak that hit Nevada, and the rest of the country, very hard.
+The mask law was put in place as a last-ditch effort to stop the epidemic.
+Obviously, this law is no longer enforced or recognized, but for some reason, it has not been eliminated.

-The next law falls in the category of making sense but it is hard to believe that there was actually a need to make it a law.
-In the city of Las Vegas it is illegal to pawn your pawn dentures.
-This could only have been put in place because there were people actually trying to pawn their own dentures, which is a bit of a strange idea.
-It is hard to imagine a pawn shop would ever even consider taking used dentures, but just in case they were this law was put in place.
+Can’t Pawn Dentures in Las VegasThe next law falls in the category of common sense, so much so that it is hard to believe that there was actually a need to make it a law.
+In the city of Las Vegas, it is illegal to pawn your own dentures.
+This could only have been put in place because there were people actually trying to hock their dentures, which is a bit of a strange idea.
+It is hard to imagine a pawn shop would ever even consider taking used dentures, but just in case they were, this law was put in place.

 Weird Laws in Reno

 In Reno, it is illegal to place a bench or any other seat on a sidewalk or street.
 This means you can’t put a bench somewhere or even move an existing bench without the proper consent.
-This was originally in place to try and stop the growing homeless problem in the city.
+This law was originally put in place to try and stop the growing homeless problem in the city.